 Yes, it really is that good.
-And okay — I might be a little biased since I get to call Kailua home, but I’m in good company.
-Even Dr. Beach named Kailua Beach on Oʻahu the best beach in the United States back in 2019 — and honestly, beaches like this don’t change much over time.
+I might be a little biased since I get to call Kailua home, but I’m in good company.
+Dr. Beach named Kailua Beach the best beach in the United States in 2019, and beaches like this don’t change much over time.

-Crescent-shaped Kailua Beach stretches for more than two miles, with fine white sand, a gentle slope, and calm, turquoise water that stays shallow near shore.
-It’s the kind of beach where kids can splash safely, parents can actually relax, and everyone leaves with sand in their hair and a smile on their face.
+Crescent-shaped Kailua Beach stretches more than two miles, with fine white sand, a gentle slope, and calm turquoise water that stays shallow near shore.
+It’s the kind of beach where kids can splash safely, parents can actually relax, and everyone leaves with sand in their hair.

-Still, “family-friendly” doesn’t mean boring.
-Kailua is also a playground for ocean lovers — you’ll find surfers catching small rollers, kiteboarders dancing in the trade winds, and my personal favorite, outrigger canoe crews gliding across the bay.
+Family-friendly doesn’t mean boring.
+Kailua is a playground for ocean lovers too.
+Surfers catch small rollers, kiteboarders work the trade winds, and outrigger canoe crews glide across the bay on most evenings (my canoe club!).

-Even better, the beach sits just a short walk from Kailua Town, a laid-back community with cozy cafés, local boutiques, and enough poke spots to make indecision a sport.
-Read on to plan the perfect family day on Oʻahu’s windward coast.
+The beach is also a short walk from Kailua Town, a laid-back community with cozy cafés, local boutiques, and enough poke spots to make indecision a real problem.

-Kailua Beach Park is located on windward Oʻahu about a half hour drive from Waikiki.
-The easiest way to get there is by car, but you can also take the City Bus.
-If you go this route, you might want to rent a bike in Kailua town giving you freedom to explore.
+Kailua Beach Park is on windward Oʻahu, about a half hour from Waikiki.
+Easiest by car, but the City Bus works too.
+If you go that route, renting a bike in Kailua town gives you a lot more freedom to explore.

 Kailua Beach stretches over two miles, and each section offers something a little different.
 Here’s how to find your perfect spot: